|

 through my work with what sickly weariness and painfulness they only know

 who have suffered like things."
-He also married and within a short
+Wilson married Margaret "Maggie"

-time his wife was pregnant.
-During his wife's delivery there were complications.
+a short time his wife was pregnant.
+During his wife's delivery there were

-She died and Wilson was left to take care of his newborn son.
+complications.
+She died in 1868 and Wilson was left to take care of his

 Truly Wilson's

 life was filled with sadness.
-Three years later he married again.
-His
+Two years later he married again.
+His wife,

-wife had one baby girl named Madele who was to be her father's support
+"Madele."
+Madele was to be her father's support and comfort

-and comfort throughout his life.
-His wife became pregnant again and had
+throughout his life.
+His wife became pregnant again and had a second daughter,

-a second daughter, but complications arose and shortly after delivery
+Bessie Ethel Baldwin.
+Complications arose and shortly after delivery his

-his second wife died, leaving Wilson with three children to raise on his
+second wife died, leaving Wilson with three children to raise on his own.

-own.
-When his son was seven a governess took him to a local lake for a
+When his son was seven a governess took him to a local lake for a paddleboat

-paddleboat trip.
-Wilson arrived to pick up the pair but while getting
+trip.
+Wilson arrived to pick up the pair but while getting off the boat

-off the boat they fell into the water and were pulled into the paddles,
+they fell into the water and were pulled into the paddles, where they

-where they both died.
+both died.
 In his deepest darkness he turned to God for consolation.
+Between

-Between his own struggles for health, his heavy losses, and the care of
+his own struggles for health, his heavy losses, and the care of his children

 Wilson came into